William Allen (loyalist): Freemason

+Benefactor

 In 1760, encouraged by William Smith, Allen sponsored the young painter Benjamin West's trip to Italy.
-He established a £100 line of credit for West and, in a letter of introduction in 1760, called him "a young ingenious Painter of this City, who is desirous to improve himself in that Science, by visiting Florence & Rome."
+He established a £100 line of credit for West and, in a letter of introduction in 1760, called him "a young ingenious Painter of this City, who is desirous to improve himself in that Science, by visiting Florence and Rome."
 A year later, Allen and his brother-in-law, the Governor James Hamilton, provided more money for West.
 He developed as one of the century's most important painters and, from 1792 until his death in 1820, served as president of Britain's Royal Academy.
 West referred to Allen as "the principal of my patrons."